shivadeepak99/shivadeepak99/README.md

 Hey there!
 I'm **Shiva Deepak** — a  dev with a love for clean code, automation, and building tools that solve actual problems.

-AI & Data Science Student @ IIT MADRAS (D)  and  @ IIIT Kottayam | Full-Stack Developer & Aspiring AI Engineer
+AI & Data Science Student @ IIT MADRAS   and  @ IIIT Kottayam | Full-Stack Developer & Aspiring AI Engineer with a keen  Intrest on combining (cyber+ai)

 A driven Computer Science student specializing in AI.
 I don't just learn code; I build intelligent systems.
 My passion lies in translating complex problems into elegant, efficient solutions.